yu-ming-Wang/RAG_Project/README.md

 **Date of Submission:** 2024/12/8

 ## Instructions on Running the Notebook
-To run any notebook associated with this assignment, we run in our local environment.
+To run any notebook associated with this assignment, we run it in our local environment.

 ---
 # Project Report